WuTheFWasThat/vimflowy/README.md

   - (configurable) vim keybindings
   - modal editing
   - undo history, location history, macros, etc.
+- Plugins system (see [plugins.md](docs/plugins.md))
+  - marks (not like vim's)
+  - easy-motion for moving between bullets quickly
+  - time-tracking
+  - LaTeX and HTML rendering
-- Extras
+- Other
   - data import/export
   - loads data lazily (good for huge documents)
   - search (not like vim's)
-  - cloning (bullets with multiple parents)
+  - cloning (bullets duplicated in multiple locations in a document)
   - different visual themes
-- Plugins system (see [plugins.md](docs/plugins.md))
-  - marks (not like vim's)
-  - easy-motion for moving between bullets quickly
-  - time-tracking

 ## LIMITATIONS

-- Currently, you can only edit from one tab at a time.
-  There will likely never be collaboration features.
 - Tested mostly in recent Chrome and Firefox.
 You may need a relatively modern browser.
+- No collaborative editing
+- Global search is slow for large documents (so you'll want to use marks)

 ## DATA STORAGE